 What Are Utility Tokens?

 Utility tokens are user tokens or app coins.
 This is a token that is given out during crowd sales as a project executes an ICO.
 When a company creates a utility token, it means that it is essentially creating a form of a digital coupon that can be redeemed in the future for discounted fees or special access to a product or service.
 Unlike security tokens, utility tokens are not used as investments as they can be exempted from the federal laws governing securities if they are properly set up.
-Some of the Examples of utility tokens are Filecoin, Siacoin, Civic, etc.
+Examples of utility tokens are Filecoin, Siacoin, Civic, etc.

 Roles of Utility Tokens

 - The token owner has certain rights, including the right to utilize or own a product and the right to pitch or vote for particular cases or topics.

 - Having utility tokens allow you decentralized storage.
 These tokens provide the exchange value for the services they give.

 - It also improves the user experience by giving rewards for particular things.